The Seven Sacraments: Channels of Grace, Pillars of our Faith, and the Pathway to Holiness

 Jesus entrusted the ministry of reconciliation to the Church.
 The Sacrament of Penance is God's gift to us so that any sin committed after Baptism can be forgiven.
 In confession we have the opportunity to repent and recover the grace of friendship with God.
 It is a holy moment in which we place ourselves in his presence and honestly acknowledge our sins, especially mortal sins.
 With absolution, we are reconciled to God and the Church.
 The Sacrament helps us stay close to the truth that we cannot live without God.

-• The prophets of the Old Testament foretold that God's Spirit would rest upon the Messiah to sustain his mission.
-Their prophecy was fulfilled when Jesus the Messiah was conceived by the Spirit and born of the Virgin Mary.
-The Holy Spirit descended on Jesus on the occasion of his baptism by John.
-Jesus' entire mission occurred in communion with the Spirit.
-Before he died, Jesus promised that the Spirit would be given to the Apostles and to the entire Church.
-After his death, he was raised by the Father in the power of the Spirit.
+The prophets of the Old Testament foretold that God’s Spirit would rest upon the Messiah to sustain His mission.
+This prophecy was fulfilled when Jesus the Messiah was conceived by the Holy Spirit and born of the Virgin Mary.
+The Spirit descended upon Him at His baptism, and His entire mission unfolded in perfect communion with the Spirit.
+Before His Passion, Jesus promised that this same Spirit would be given to the Apostles and to the whole Church.
+After His death, He was raised by the Father in the power of the Spirit.

 Marriage in the Catholic Church is a sacred commitment and requires sincere preparation.